RodGal-2020/C1/README.md

     - I must highlight that...
     - I see your point, but...
     - Certainly, ...
+    - **IN THIS TALK**...

 ### TASK A: Monologue
 * Duration: 15' for preparation + 3-4' for execution.
     - Never more that 4' for execution.
 * Recommended organisation:
     1. **Introduction**
         - To start with, I'll... then I'll mention... after that I'll consider...
-Finally, I'll summarise my presentation.
+Finally, I'll summarise my presentation / sum up with a personal reflection.
     2. **Pros and cons**
     3. **Examples**
     4. **Personal opinion**